 And it’s long enough that you can tie up pretty much anything!

-These write-on plant labels* will make sure the gardener in your family remembers what was planted where.
+The next item on my list of gardening gift ideas is these write-on plant labels*.
+They will make sure the gardener in your family remembers what was planted where.

 They are tall enough that they won’t get lost on the ground and wide enough to print the longest plant name.